openspim/openspim.github.io/µOpenSPIM_µManager-configuration.md

 <a href="https://openspim.org/videos/SettingUp_MultiCamera.mp4" target="_blank" title="How to create a .cfg file using µManager's Hardware Configuration Wizard"><img src="https://openspim.org/videos/SettingUp_MultiCamera.gif" width="300" alt="Creating a .cfg file using µManager's Hardware Configuration Wizard." /></a></br>

 ## Pixel size calibration
 It is also important to calibrate your Pixel Size correctly.
 To do this in µManager go to *Devices* > *Pixel Size Calibration* and specify the Pixel Size (µm).
-Before you can click*OK*, you have to select at least one of the devices from the "Property Name" table, e.g. Core-Initialize.
+Before you can  *OK*, you have to select at least one of the devices from the "Property Name" table, e.g. Core-Initialize.
 Now click *OK* and save/overwrite the current configuration file.

 If you don't know the correct Pixel Size value for your OpenSPIM system check:

--	the Pixel Size of your camera chip (camera Manual)
+-	the Pixel Size of your camera chip
 -	the magnification of your detection objective (e.g. 10x, 20x, 40x etc.)
 -	if the detection axis is equipped with any other demagnifying lenses (e.g. C-mount) or zoom optics. </br>In case of the described [X-OpenSPIM](/Table_of_parts_X-OpenSPIM), the [camera mounts & adapters](https://openspim.org/images/%C2%B5OpenSPIM/CameraAdapter/CameraAdapterExploded.png) comprising a tube lens (ITL200, Thorlabs), a U-TV1x video camera adapter (projection lens) and a U-CMAD3 video camera mount adapter retain a 1x magnification.